Hassenamri005/Startups-profit-Application-using-Multiple-Linear-Regression/README.md

-# Startups profit Application using Multiple Linear Regression
+# Startups profit Application using Supervised Learning ( Multiple Linear Regression Algorithm )
- Startups profit Application using Multiple Linear Regression - Machine Learning
+based on : Research and Developpment Spend, Administration, Marketing Spend and the State ( New York, California and Florida ).